-- Roll dough into a 10-in. x 7-in. rectangle with rounded corners.
-Cut off one corner (see Fig. 3).
+- Roll dough into a 10x7-in. rectangle with rounded corners.
+Cut off 1 corner (see Fig. 3).
 Pinch the nose to create a flare snout.
 Place on a greased baking sheet.
-Divide the corner piece of dough into two large pieces and one small piece the size of a quarter.
-Roll one large piece into a 2-1/2-in. x 2-in. rectangle; cut in half diagonally to make two triangles for ears.
+Divide the corner piece of dough into 2 large pieces and 1 small piece the size of a quarter.
+Roll 1 large piece into a 2-1/2x2-in. rectangle; cut in half diagonally to make 2 triangles for ears.
 Referring to photo at top right, attach short side of each triangle to head, one on top of dough and one underneath, folding over the tips.
-Shape the other large piece of dough into four teardrops.
+Shape the other large piece of dough into 4 teardrops.
 Slice hooves (see Fig. 4); position under body.
 For tail, roll small piece of dough into a 4-in. rope.
 Curl and position on pig.
 Add raisin for eye; cut the mouth.
 Cover with plastic wrap that had been sprayed with cooking spray.
 Let rise in a warm place until doubled, about 30 minutes.
 Brush with egg.
 Bake at 350° for 20 minutes or until golden brown.
-Yield: 1 loaf.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.